 In 2016, monk fruit prices were significantly lower than price levels in 2014/2015, due to an excess of supply.
 The amount of monk fruit available in 2016 was substantially higher than 2014/15 levels.
+In 2017, monk fruit prices were marginally but not significantly higher than in 2016.

 As with stevia, we have relationships with local Chinese provincial and central government agencies, which helped pave the way for our entry into the monk fruit market in 2014.
-Our focus on the farmers, carried over from stevia, also promotes our reputation in the region.
-Both of these factors continue to facilitate our monk fruit success in the region.